heta-io/tap/documentation/developer/ide_setup.md

 In most cases it should be installed to `C:\Program Files\Java\jdk1.8.x` and click ok.
 ![demo2](https://i.imgur.com/RUToHjc.png)

-5. Once you click ok IntelliJ may take a while syncing the project.
-Keep an eye on the progress bar at the bottom and wait until it is complete.
+5. Once you click ok IntelliJ may take a while syncing the project(20-40 minutes for first time) Keep an eye on the progress bar at the bottom and wait until it is complete.

 6. Once it has synced open the app folder and then open the view folder.
 Right click on HomePage and select 'Run Play 2 App' this will automatically generate your run configuration.
 It may also download a number of files that SBT needs which may take some time.
 Once it has compiled and built you may find it will crash with an Out Of Memory Error.
 Let's fix that now.